EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 python TFLite_detection_image.py --modeldir=TFLite_model
 ```

 A window will appear showing consecutive frames from the video, with each object in the frame labeled.
 Press 'q' to close the window and end the script.
-By default, the video detection script will open a video named 'test.mov'.
+By default, the video detection script will open a video named 'test.mp4'.
 To open a specific video file, use the `--video` option:

 ```
 python TFLite_detection_image.py --modeldir=TFLite_model --video='birdy.mp4'